mendhak/mendhak.github.io/posts/2024-11-08-understanding-sigstore-cosign-as-a-beginner.md

 ---
-title: A newbie's lens on Sigstore cosign's advantages and pain points
+title: Modern artifact signing with Cosign, what works and what hurts
 description: Trying to understand cosign as a beginner, figuring out where it fits and where it's a bit rough
 tags:
   - supply chain